Batch-Man/BatCenter/USAGE.md

 ___

 ## 9. iList
-List all the currently installed plugins in the system.
+List Out all the Currently Installed Plugins in the system.
 **Syntax:** ``call Bat iList``
 **Example:** ``Call Bat iList``

 ___
 ___
 ## Important
-If you are calling BatCenter directly from the console, then you do not need to use the `call` before `bat`, you can skip to the shorter syntax as:  ``Bat Update``
+If you are calling BatCenter directly from the CMD console, then you do not need to use the `call` before `bat`, you can skip to the shorter syntax as:  ``Bat Update``
 ___
 ___